Key Clauses to Include in Your California Lease Agreement

 #7: Entry to Your Property

-The rental document should define the legal right of access to your property.
+The rental lease agreement in California should define the legal right of access to your property.
 In order to avoid claims of unauthorized entry, you need to state the time period of advance notice.

 California uses the term “reasonable notice.”
 Emergencies aside, your advance notice should be at least 24 hours before entering.
 However, it is 48 hours if you conduct a move-out inspection that your tenant requested.
 The latter has to be connected with possible security deposit deductions.